injetiharsha/The-Maze-Dark-Phantom/README.md

 Audio Occlusion is a key gameplay mechanic in **The Maze: Dark Phantom**.
 It simulates how sound behaves in a 3D space by accounting for obstacles like walls and objects between the sound source and the listener (the player).

-In this game, the beacon sound — which helps the player navigate — becomes **muffled, blocked, or redirected** depending on the maze’s layout.
+In this game, the beacon sound, which helps the player navigate, becomes **muffled, blocked, or redirected** depending on the maze’s layout.
 This means players cannot simply follow volume alone; they must consider how sound is affected by walls and corners.
 The system uses Unity’s built-in spatial audio settings along with **occlusion simulation** to:

 - Muffle sounds behind walls
 - Reduce volume if obstacles block a direct path